SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - You should not run container with root access because there may be a chance that container getting complete file system access of the underline host.
 So create one system user in host OS which ever like if you are using alpine then create user in alpine and add it to the group (Roboshop) using user instruction.
 - Go through the concept of docker architecture in session-52 ?
 - Go through the concept of docker layer in session-52 ?
-- Instead of installing docker setup and docker compose manually, siva has created one shellscript to install automatically 'curl <raw_url> | sudo bash'
+- Instead of installing docker setup and docker compose manually, siva has created a shellscript to install automatically.
+Just use that url here 'curl <raw_url> | sudo bash'

 ### Session-53
 - Kubernetes and AWS are PaaS (Platform as a Service) that means whatever the services are required to make your application up and running, everything will be provided by them only.
 For example to store the configuration and secrets.
 In AWS we have SSM parameter store.
 In Kubernetes we have 'ConfigMap'